StanfordBDHG/HealthGPT/README.md

 You can add queries for additional [HealthKit](https://developer.apple.com/documentation/healthkit) quantities and categories as follows:

 1. Edit `HealthGPT/HealthGPT/HealthDataFetcher.swift` to create an appropriate query for your data type.
-2. Update the prompt in `HealthGPT/HealthGPT/MessageInputView.swift` to pass the newly acquired data to the OpenAI API.
+2. Update the prompt in `HealthGPT/HealthGPT/PromptGenerator.swift` to pass the newly acquired data to the OpenAI API.

-For any other quick changes (such as adding an onboarding flow), refer to the [CardinalKitTemplateApplication](https://github.com/StanfordBDHG/CardinalKitTemplateApplication/) repo.

 ## Contributing